The real problem with education is that it is actually a play of two acts. One act is education management and the other is educational business.

 The writing of an application can be a difficult procedure, for most.
 First and foremost, the application is a triumph of self promotion.
 The writing “displays” what the applicant understands of the JSpecs, providing evidence of the successes the applicant has had in promoting things like “whole school change”, “well-being”, “curriculum understanding” etc., etc. These things are supposed to show ability. however, quite often, the “change” these people are effecting is – well – ok, they are not effecting any change.
 It’s like claiming to be an “assistant director” when actually the term should read an “assistant to the director”, or “manager of custodial services”, reads much better than “janitor”.
-What is much worse though is when seeking advice on an application, the adviser has gone beyond just offering advice, but has changed the application significantly.
+What is much worse though is when seeking advice on an application, advisers have gone beyond just offering advice, but have changed applications significantly.
 There was one instance where the applicant had their entire application re-written by the same person who wrote the JSpec.
 Unethical?
 Most likely, but that person was not going to be involved in the Selection Process for that position, so while not squeaky clean, it is acceptable under the rules, apparently.
 That applicant was successful, but then proved they were incapable of actually doing the job – but that made no difference, they were reappointed and went on to other leadership positions.

 Then the assessment and appointment process comes into play.
 Applicants are culled quickly.
 At most there is usually four applicants left, quite often only two, the rest get a short email saying “tough, you didn’t make the shortlist”, with the usual platitudes of better luck next time.
 There is a panel of people, and depending on the job, it may consist of two, three or four people, two for the lowest ranking positions and four for the highest.
 Principal positions can have a Union representative, a Staff representative, a member of the School Council and another principal.